PGVSNH20/ludo-game-ludo-8/Documentation/readme.md

 ## Methods
-* Method RollDice() for rolling the dice and returning a value between 1 and 6.
+* RollDice() for rolling the dice and returning a value between 1 and 6.